Supercalafragalisticexpialadoscious/Supercalafragalisticexpialadoscious/README.md

 Supercalafragalisticexpialadoscious/Supercalafragalisticexpialadoscious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-This is a ridiculaous name but the only one left in the cyber universe, judging by the number of options available.
+This is a ridiculous name but appears to be the only one left in the cyber universe, judging by the number of options available.
 To work...

 - 👀 I’m interested in ...
 Well, not an easy question to answer in one part but here goes: